plumvillage/newsletter/src/en/articles/br-troi-ruong-duc--happiness-where-are-you.md

 ## Adjusting to community life in the monastery

 A few months ago, l moved to Son Ha Temple ("Foot of the Mountain Temple" near the Upper Hamlet).
 In the beginning, living there was not easy for me, especially when I did not know how to take care of myself.
-But thanks to the guidance and support of my mentors Brother Nguyen Tinh and Brother Phap Ao, I have been learning ways to take care of my suffering.I don’t know where I would be without them.
+But thanks to the guidance and support of my mentors Brother Nguyen Tinh and Brother Phap Ao, I have been learning ways to take care of my suffering.
+I don’t know where I would be without them.
 I realized that it is easier to practice together with the sangha than to practice alone and that it is crucial to be nourished by the sangha’s collective energy and to take refuge in the sangha.
 The sangha and its practice can help me purify my body and mind every day.
 No matter how difficult or challenging life may be, the sangha is there to support me.

 {% image "article/br-troi-ruong-duc/BrRuongDuc-edit.jpg" %}